Get a free, no obligation personal loan quote with rates as low as 9.99%

 How many people receive permanent residence through OINP?

 Each year, the IRCC allocates a specific number of permanent residence nominations to the OINP.
-According to the Ontario Government, a total of 9,750 nominations were allocated in 2022.
-Since July 11, 2022, there have been 4,496 nominations issued.
+In 2024, 21,500 nominations were issued to successful applicants across all streams.

 Bryan Daly avatar on Loans Canada